couchbase/kv_engine/docs/dcp/documentation/commands/mutation.md

 NRU is an internal field used by the server and may safely be ignored by other consumers.

-Please see "Collections Enabled" for description of clen field.

 The consumer should not send a reply to this command.
 The following example shows the breakdown of the message:

       Byte/     0       |       1       |       2       |       3       |